-Antelope Valley College awards the associate in science degree to students who pursue majors offered in the following divisions: Business, Computers, and Media Arts, Health Sciences, Math/Science, and Technical Education.
-The associate degree in arts degree is available to students who pursue a major in Letters, Arts, and Sciences, and to those majors offered in the following divisions: Arts and Letters, Physical Education and Athletics, and Social Science/Family and Consumer Education.
+Antelope Valley College awards the associate in science degree to students who pursue majors offered in the following divisions: Business, Computers, and Media Arts, Health and Safety Sciences, Math, Science and Engineering, and Career Technical Education.
+The associate in arts degree is available to students who pursue a major in Letters, Arts, and Sciences, and to those majors offered in the following divisions: Arts and Letters, Physical Education and Athletics, and Social Science/Family and Consumer Education.
 In the course description section of the AVC catalog, all courses that apply to the associates degree or certificates are designated as (AVC).